 Habitat for Humanity: Builds safe, affordable homes for lower-income families in the area.
 Volunteer opportunities available in construction and at the Restore.
 Please contact Lloyd Briggs.

 Repair Teams: Once a month, teams from the church assist individuals and ministries in need by making repairs on homes and facilities.
 This group also makes repairs on church facilities.
 Please contact Ed Krzebetkowski.

 Love INC: Love In the Name of Christ is an agency that serves to form helping relationships between the poor, elderly, or disabled who have unmet needs to churches and church members willing to meet those needs.
 Ways to help include grocery shopping for the elderly, helping to build a handicapped ramp, and doing yard work.
+Click here to view a full list of volunteer opportunities.
 Please contact Lloyd Briggs.